saucelabs/sauce-school/tools/site/codelabs/Module4_SeleniumJS.md

 ```

-Run your code with npm test, and you should see your tests working when you enter either ‘chrome’ or ‘firefox in config.js.
+Run your code with `npm test`, and you should see your tests working when you enter either ‘chrome’ or ‘firefox in config.js.
 Complete course code can be found [here](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/javascript/Mod4/4.04).

 #### Final Code